 Encourages Businesses to Invest in Improvements

-The bill would fix cost recovery for investments in Qualified Improvement Properties, which will allow businesses that made these investments in 2018 and 2019 and receive tax refunds now.
+The Cares Act fixes cost recovery for investments in Qualified Improvement Properties, which will allow businesses that made these investments in 2018 and 2019 and receive tax refunds now.

 Job Creators Network is doing its best to offer reliable, updated information regarding government programs related to covid-19.
 However, rules may change unexpectedly and you should consult with your accountant, banker or lawyer to ensure your actions are best for your business.